 Flow Matching 2D Unconditional Example#

 This notebook demonstrates how to train and sample from a flow-matching model on a 2D toy dataset using JAX and Flax.
-We will cover data generation, model definition, training, sampling, and likelihood estimation.
+We will cover data generation, model definition, training, sampling, and density estimation using the pipeline utility.

 1. Environment Setup#